-Travel Authorization can only be applied for by a visitor holding an electronic passport from one of the Visa Waiver countries.
-Any other visitor must still apply for a B-1 Business Visa or B-2 Tourist Visa in advance.
-A Travel Authorization permits the US visitor to travel to the United States by air or sea.
-The authorization is only related to "permission to travel to the United States" whether it be to visit or transit through to another destination.
-An approved Travel Authorization does not guarantee entry nor transit through the United States.
-If you are planning to transit or visit the United States within the next 6 months you are recommend to apply already now.
-If you travel to the United States and are denied entry, you will never be able to enter the United States on the Visa Waiver Program again and must in the future apply for a B-2 Tourist Visa.
+An ESTA travel authorisation is only related to "permission to travel to the United States", whether it be to visit or transit through to another destination.
+An approved ESTA travel authorisation does not guarantee entry or transit through the US.
+If you are planning to transit through or visit the US within the next six months, it is recommended that you begin the application process now.
+If you travel to the US and are denied entry, you will never be able to enter on the VWP again, and will in future be required to apply for a B-2 Tourist Visa.

 Yes.
-A traveler planning to transit through the United States en route to another country must also obtain an approved travel authorization in advance.
-When he or she complete the ESTA application, the words "In Transit" and the final destination should be inserted in the address field under the heading "Address While In the United States".
+A traveller planning to transit through the US en route to another country must also obtain an ESTA Travel Authorisation in advance.
+When he or she completes the ESTA application, the words "In Transit" and the final destination should be inserted into the address field under the heading "Address While In the United States".

 Travellers transiting through the US under the VWP must also possess an ESTA travel authorisation.
 This requirement came into effect on January 12, 2009.
 If your application for an ESTA travel authorisation is denied, you must apply for a B-1 Visitor Visa or B-2 Tourist Visa.
 The visa application process can take weeks or months to complete.

 Official disclaimer: This information website is privately owned and operated.
 It is not affiliated with the US government.
 Outgoing links are provided to a privately owned third-party website that offer ESTA processing for an additional fee.
 All visitors have the option of utilizing the official US government website directly without any third-party assistance and pay USD $ 14.00.